RomainDeleat-besson/CBCT_seg/README.md

 input: either a 3D file and its ground truth, or a directory of 3D files and their ground truths.

-output: excel file containing the mean evaluation metrics (AUC, F1 score, Accuracy, Sensitivity, Precision) of the input files.
+output: excel file containing the mean evaluation metrics (AUPRC, AUPRC - Baseline, F1-score, F2-score, Accuracy, Sensitivity, Precision) of the input files.

 Compares the prediction made by the algorithm to the ground truth to evaluate the performances of the trained model.
 If the output excel file already exist, it adds the results into a new line.